Overtime – Episode #706: Ben Shapiro, Tim Alberta

 but that's always such a silly argument, because if God wrote the book, how could there be things we don't agree with?

-It either got to be perfect because it's written by you-know-who, or it's just not perfect and written by people, which it was, obviously, and it's full of nonsense and wickedness and things that are everything but virtuous.
+Written by people, which it was, obviously, and it's full of nonsense and wickedness and things that are everything but virtue.
+So, Bill, you and I agree on morality.

 I'd say like 87%.

 But not from the Bible.
+I have a question.

+Why?
+Because the...
 Because it's for slavery.

-Because it's okay with slavery.
+Because it's okay with answers.

 Why do you and I agree on morality like 87.5%?
+I'm a religious Jew.
+You're an atheist.

 Why do we agree on those things?

 I mean, I can give you my answer.
+Yeah, please.

 Because we probably grew up a few miles from each other in a Western society that has several thousand years of biblical history behind it.

 And so you can think that you hit that triple and you formed your own morality, but the reality is you were born morally on third base.
+No, we.

-We got
+We got.

-that morality from the Enlightenment, which was an anti-religious movement.
+We got that morality from the Enlightenment, which was an anti-religious movement.
+The founding fathers, they weren't religious people.

+They were deists.
 They weren't particularly Christy.

 Thomas Jefferson used the morality of the Bible when he was ripping all the miracles out of the Bible.
+Yes.

 He literally ordered a virtue of the Bible without the miracles.
+I mean, that is a word.

-Last time I was here, and you were talking about all of Jesus' teachings and how this was really radical new stuff, right?
+I was this last time I was here, and you were talking about... all of Jesus' teachings and how this was really radical new stuff, right?
+And how it changed the world.

-It was basic philosophy, yes.
+It's a basic philosophy, yes.

-And how, without that, I mean, I think it's worth understanding that the pivot point in history when we talk about Judeo-Christian ethics, but more specifically Christian ethics, what a turning point in history that represented within the Roman Empire and beyond,
+And how without that, I mean, I think it's worth understanding that the pivot point in history when we talk about Judeo-Christian ethics, but more specifically Christian ethics, what a turning point in history that represented within the Roman Empire and beyond

 in terms of medicine, in terms of care for the widow and the orphan, much of what we would consider to be sort of good moral ethical behavior was not in fact a commonplace or mainstream thing several centuries ago.

-And so I think to Spencer's point, some of it...
+And so I think to Penn's point, some of that...
+Why do we still do it?
+Why do we still admire it?

-Meaning that if the flower is the result of the root, and then you cut the flower, you can live on with a secular humanistic morality, be a moral person, be a good person, but it does not systemically maintain if there's no actual outgrowth from a basis of belief that this is fundamentally demanded of you by a higher power.
+Because cut flowers die.
+Meaning that if the flower is the result of the root, and then you cut the flower, you can live on with a secular humanistic morality, be a moral person, be a good person.

 Because you can't get from atheism to reductive morality just by pure reason, right?
+Even every atheist will acknowledge this.

-The values that you believe are not things that can just be reasoned to because they assume things that are not in evidence, like the inherent value of humanity.
+The values that you believe are not things that can just be reasoned to, because they assume things that are not in evidence, like the inherent value of humanity.

 I mean, we're pieces of meat wandering through space.
+What's the inherent value of that?
+These are all religious faith-based premises.

 You don't have to believe in God to believe in those things, but they are logical jumps.
+They are leaps of faith, is what we would call that in religion.

-And so, at least acknowledging that, recognize that we're all living in a world of faith, whether you believe in God or not.
+And so at least acknowledging that, recognize that we're all living in a world of faith, whether you believe in God or not.

-I'm just saying, the book, The Wellspring from Where You're Getting This Morality, is so deeply flawed, even if it was just the slavery thing, and it's not just that.
+I'm just saying the book, The Wellspring from Where You're Getting This Morality, is so deeply flawed, even if it was just the slavery thing.
+And it's not just that.

 I mean,